Angular inflation in multi-field ${\alpha}$-attractors: Perturbation analysis

-It follows from the above that the entropy perturbations will act as a source of adiabatic perturbations, provided that the turn-rate is non-zero.
-This was computed in detail in \cite{Achucarro:2017ing} for the initial radial inflationary period.
-We also note that the entropy perturbations will have an effective mass-squared of
+It follows from the above discussion that the entropy perturbations will act as a source of adiabatic perturbations, provided that the turn-rate is non-zero.
+This was discussed in Ref.~\cite{Achucarro:2017ing} for the initial radial inflationary period.
+We also note that entropy perturbations with super-horizon wavelength will have an effective mass-squared of

 Eq.~\eqref{eqn:mass} shows the distinct contributions to the isocurvature effective mass-squared.
 The contribution coming from the projection of the mass matrix can be positive or negative; note that it includes the curvature term which for a negatively curved manifold can lead to destabilization \cite{Renaux-Petel:2015mga}.
 Secondly, the contribution from the turn rate is always positive.
 Hence, in order to achieve a tachyonic growth of isocurvature fluctuations, the turn rate must be small (this statement will be quantified in later parts of this Section).